-Since 2012, all new buildings and structures are required to comply with the Americans with Disability Act (ADA Signage).
+Since 2012, all new public buildings and structures are required to comply with the Americans with Disability Act (ADA Signage).

 ADA signs need to be posted in a way that’s easy to be touched by the blind.
 They also need to be conveniently placed, so that sighted people can see them when they need to.

 Not all signs have to be ADA compliant, though.
 Any signs that you post for marketing or advertising reasons, company name or logo signs, and temporary signs don’t have to meet ADA requirements.

 The ADA signage requirements govern signs that tell people about rooms in a building or the functions of certain spaces, or that let people know about accessibility (such as the sign for a wheelchair-accessible bathroom).